-3.2.4 Caveats
+4.2.4 Caveats

-A failure analysis has revealed that some misclassifications of authors' sentiment are caused by sarcasm and proverbs occasionally being misinterpreted.
-Additionally, not all sentiment-carrying words are identified as such by SentiWordNet, as their word sense is not successfully disambiguated or the word cannot be found in our sentiment lexicon.
+A failure analysis reveals that some misclassifications of authors' sentiment are caused by sarcasm and proverbs occasionally being misinterpreted.
+Additionally, not all sentiment-carrying words are identified by SentiWordNet or correctly disambiguated.
 Other challenges are related to the information content of documents.
-For instance, in our corpus, some reviewers tend to mix their opinionated statements with plot details that contain irrelevant sentiment-carrying words.
-Additionally, some of the reviewers evaluate a movie by comparing it with other movies.
+For instance, some reviewers tend to mix their opinionated statements with plot details that contain irrelevant sentiment-carrying words.
+Additionally, some reviewers evaluate a movie by comparing it with other movies.
 Such statements require a distinction between entities and their associated sentiment, as well as real-world knowledge to be incorporated into the analysis.